QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 #### Command Output
-None, In case of error print the error message to the output console.
+None.
+In case of error,   an error message is printed to the output console.

 #### Command Description
-1. Search for the snapshot_ID in the repository, if it does not exist - return an error message.
+1. 1.
+Search for the snapshot_ID in the repository.
+If the named snapshot does not exist - return an error message.

 2. Identify the shells in the sandbox and call the 'restore' command for each one of the shells, passing the same resource_name.json / abstract.json files that were saved as input to the shell restore command.

-3. Modify the connections according to the connectivity.json file that was saved, the sandbox setup should take care of the default connectivity, the command should compare the state with the snapshot and apply the modifications: disconnect routes, add new connections, change network specifications etc.
+3. 3.
+Modify the connections according to the connectivity.json file that was saved.
+The sandbox setup should take care of the default connectivity, the command should compare the state with the snapshot and apply the modifications including disconnect routes, add new connections, change network specifications etc.